Who can ask for a checklist assessment?

 The Checklist looks at 11 criteria called Care Domains, which are:

-Once the Assessment is completed, your relative must be given a written copy of the Checklist.
+Once the assessment is completed, your relative must be given a written copy of the Checklist outcome.
 The Checklist score may mean that your relative automatically progresses through to the Full Assessment stage.
-Or their score may mean that they fall short, but they should also be given information about the Appeal process as well.
+Or, their score may mean that they fall short, but they should still be given information about the process to challenge the outcome of the Checklist.

-In that situation your relative will move from the care of the NHS into the care of the Local Authority/Social Services.
+If your relative agrees that their needs do not meet the necessary criteria for NHS Continuing Healthcare Funding, they will move from the care of the NHS into the care of the Local Authority/Social Services.

-Nevertheless, once a proper Checklist Assessment has been undertaken, that will form the benchmark or baseline for any future assessments.
-Knowing your relative’s score and the areas in which they have healthcare needs means that you have a start point to assess any deterioration of their healthcare needs over time, which can then form the basis of a request for re-assessment.
+Nevertheless, once a proper Checklist assessment has been undertaken, it will form the baseline for any future assessments.
+Knowing your relative’s score and the areas in which they have healthcare needs, means that you have a starting point to compare any deterioration of their condition over time.
+You can refer to the Checklist as the basis to request a reassessment.

-You should be aware that in some circumstances your relative’s healthcare needs will be so obvious that a Checklist Assessment is not required and the NHS advise that your relative is going straight through to a Full Assessment.
+In some circumstances, your relative’s healthcare needs will be so obvious that a Checklist assessment is not required, and the NHS will advise that your relative is going straight through to a Full Assessment.

 How to ensure you are properly assessed

-You can of course deal with the NHS yourself to ensure that a proper assessment for your or your relative’s entitlement to NHS Continuing Healthcare Funding is undertaken.
+You can, of course, deal with the NHS yourself to ensure that a proper assessment of your relative’s entitlement to NHS Continuing Healthcare Funding is undertaken.

-However, our clients often tell us that this is a difficult and daunting process, which is why we have developed our Advisory Service to provide you with legal and clinical expertise to support you through the assessment process.
+However, our clients often tell us that this is a difficult, emotionally draining, complex and daunting process, which is why we have developed our Clinical Review Service and can provide you with a unique combination of robust legal and clinical expertise, to support you throughout the assessment process.